atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 **⚠️ NOTE!
 Until a sandbox is introduced, Atek is not a safe environment.
 Node has no sandbox, and the ideal model will use containers or VMs to restrict program access to the host device.
 The security model described will not apply until this is done.**

-Programs are passed a small set of environment variables and allowed access to two ports: the host environment's port and an assigned port which the program must listen on.
+Programs are passed a small set of environment variables and allowed access to two ports: the host environment's port and an assigned socketfile which the program must listen on.

 In the most restrictive sandboxing mode, no other access to the hosting device is permitted; all external access is accomplished through RPC calls to the host environment.
 More relaxed sandboxes will be required for wallets and protocol daemons, including more access to network ports and the local filesystem, but these should be the exception: for instance, applications should seek to store data in Atek DB or other similar data stores as these can be managed by Atek.